ReedDecker/Live-Project-C-Sharp/README.md

 # 🎭 TheatreCMS3
 # ASP.NET MVC Theatre Management App

 > Built as part of a real-world apprenticeship through **Prosper IT Consulting** via *The Tech Academy*, TheatreCMS3 is a dynamic ASP.NET MVC web application created to manage blog content for a fictional theatre group: **Theatre Vertigo**.
-This project follows Agile methodology with full CRUD support, SQL integration, responsive UI, and modern developer tools.
+This project follows Agile/Scrum methodology with full CRUD support, SQL integration, responsive UI, and modern dev tools.

 ---